Sue-Mir/Module5_Capstone/README.md

 Data for the Nasdaq Daily close price was extracted from yahoo finance.

-Both data types were then converted to their respective weekly moving average values from 7 days to 28 days and piped into a csv data file to be processed for modelling.
+Both data types were reshaped to include weekly moving average indicators from 7 to 28 days, 6 months before and after the initial reporting of Covid19.
+Data was joined by daily date index and piped into a csv data file to be processed for modelling.

 ## Visualisation
 From a general visual double-y axis plot of the data, you can see quite obviously that the US Covid 19 Daily case numbers did not display a tight relation with the NASDAQ daily close price; except for the initial fall(stock market crash) of the case numbers in March 2020, after which it continued to rise: